LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsection{The Calibration Methods}

 Precise determination of the point spread function across each image, accurate photometric and astrometric calibration, and continuous monitoring of system performance and observing conditions will be needed to reach the full potential of the LSST mission.
-Extensive precursor data including the massive SDSS dataset and our own data obtained using telescopes close to the LSST site of Cerro Pach\'{o}n (e.g., the SOAR and Gemini South telescopes), as well as telescopes of similar aperture (e.g., Subaru), indicate that the photometric and astrometric accuracy will be limited not by our instrumentation or software, but rather by atmospheric effects.
-Active optics will assure superb image quality.
+Extensive precursor data including the SDSS dataset and our own data obtained using telescopes close to the LSST site of Cerro Pach\'{o}n (e.g., the SOAR and Gemini South telescopes), as well as telescopes of similar aperture (e.g., Subaru), indicate that the photometric and astrometric accuracy will be limited not by our instrumentation or software, but rather by atmospheric effects.

+The overall photometric calibration philosophy \citep{2006ApJ...646.1436S} is to measure explicitly, at 1 nm resolution, the instrumental sensitivity as a function of wavelength using light from a monochromatic source injected into the telescope pupil.
+The dose of delivered photons is measured using a calibration photodiode whose quantum efficiency is known to high accuracy.
+In addition, the LSST system will explicitly measure the atmospheric transmission spectrum associated with each image acquired.
+A dedicated 1.2-meter auxiliary calibration telescope will obtain spectra of standard stars in LSST fields, calibrating the atmospheric throughput as a function of wavelength \citep[][see Figs.~\ref{Fig:modtran1} and \ref{Fig:modtran2}]{2007PASP..119.1163S}.
+The LSST auxiliary telescope will take data at lower spectral resolution ($R \sim 150$) but wider spectral coverage (340nm --- 1.05$\mu$m) than shown in these figures, using a slitless spectrograph and an LSST corner-raft CCD.
+Celestial spectrophotometric standard stars can be used as a separate means of photometric calibration, albeit only through the comparison of band-integrated fluxes with synthetic photometry calculations.

+A similar calibration process has been undertaken by the Dark Energy Survey (DES) team, which has been approaching a calibration precision of 5 mmag \citep{2018AJ....155...41B}.

-The required 1\% photometric accuracy is driven by our requirements on the photometric redshift accuracy, the separation of stellar populations, the ability to detect low-amplitude variable objects, and the search for systematic effects in type Ia supernova light curves.
-SDSS data taken in good photometric conditions have indeed reached the LSST requirements (Padmanabahn et al. 2008), though measurements with ground-based telescopes typically produce data with errors a factor of two or so larger.
-Analysis of repeated SDSS scans obtained in varying observing conditions demonstrates that data obtained in traditionally non-photometric conditions can also be calibrated with sufficient accuracy (Ivezi\'{c} et al. 2007b).
+SDSS, PS1, and DES data taken in good photometric conditions have approached the LSST requirement of 1\% photometric calibration \citep{2008ApJ...674.1217P,2012ApJ...756..158S,2018AJ....155...41B}, although measurements with ground-based telescopes typically produce data with errors a factor of two or so larger.
+Analysis of repeated SDSS scans obtained in varying observing conditions demonstrates that data obtained in non-photometric conditions can also be calibrated with sufficient accuracy \citep{2007AJ....134..973I}, as long as high-quality photometric data also exist in the region.
+The LSST calibration plan builds on this experience gained from the SDSS and other surveys.

+The planned calibration process decouples the establishment of a stable and uniform internal relative calibration from the task of assigning absolute optical flux to celestial objects.